Kinkaku-ji: A First-Timer’s Guide to Kyoto’s Golden Pavilion

 Kamishichiken Kabukai

-Kamishichiken Kabukai is one of Kyoto’s oldest geisha districts, and it offers a rare chance to experience traditional Japanese performing arts.
+Kamishichiken Kabukai is one of Kyoto’s oldest geisha districts, thus it offers a rare chance to experience traditional Japanese performing arts.
 The district is known for its seasonal tea houses and performances by geisha and maiko (apprentice geisha).
 It’s a unique cultural experience that provides insight into Japan’s rich entertainment history, and it’s conveniently located near Kinkaku-ji for those interested in deepening their cultural exploration of Kyoto.

 Address: 742-1 Kamigyo Ward, Kyoto, 602-8381